miniBill/witch-awakening/DLCs/Core/Companions.md

 - Positive: + Secretly very analytical.
 - Negative: - Impressionable and easily convinced to do things.
 - Mixed: +/- A little duplicitous, she’ll do what’s required of her but undermines evil actions subtly within bounds of orders
-- Has: Scarlet has Witchery 3, Runes 4, Portals 4, Firecalling 5, Metamorphize (Red Dragon), _Windsong, Blood Witch_
+- Has: Scarlet has Witchery 3, Runes 4, Portals 4, Firecalling 5, Metamorphosis (Red Dragon), _Windsong, Blood Witch_
 - Quote: _*“A valued cultist of the Dragon, but she saved my little sister’s life from the razing of Port Charlotte.
 That she caused.” - Alliance Merchant*_

 Scarlet was once a simple village girl known for her red hood, until a werewolf stalked her and murdered her grandmother.
 In the terror of the situation, her awakening triggered naturally as a Dravir, a red dragon.
 She ate the wolf the way it ate her only relative but it left a human body Scarlet would go on a downward spiral and end up in Hespatia under King Damien Kain’s favored family.